atb00ker/dockerize-openwisp/README.md

 # OPENWISP Dockerization Prototype

+## This repository is deprecated in favor of https://github.com/openwisp/docker-openwisp

 I've tested installation of openwisp-controller, openwisp-network-topology, openwisp-radius & openwisp-dashboard with a redis instance and a postgresql instance.

 I've also tested horizontal scaling with docker swarm & kubernetes.